 When you can enroll in dental coverage

 Unlike health insurance, you don’t have to wait for a qualifying event or an Open Enrollment period to get coverage.
-You can enroll in a dental insurance plan at any point in the calendar year — but in many cases, there might be a catch.
+You can enroll in a dental insurance plan at any point in the calendar year — even while you’re reading this blog!
+But in many cases, there might be a catch.

 Some plans might require a waiting period (after you’ve enrolled in coverage, that is) that can range from six months to a full year before any standard work can be done.
 So if your situation has changed, you’ll want to make sure you have a plan in place before anything happens.